-Our customers are using thousands of UV Lamps every year.
+Our customers are using thousands of UV lamps every year.
 They need a reliable and efficient system.
-They have not the money to change to much more expensive UV Systems which for them are not necessary, not efficient enough and therefore not useful.
+They often don't have the money to change to much more expensive UV Systems which for them are not necessary, not efficient enough and therefore not useful.